Legal

 • Domains covered:

-• *://*.facebook.com/* (Facebook Ads Library pages)
+• *://*.facebook.com/* (Meta Ads Library pages and related creative fetches)

 Extension data handling